Content reviewed and updated: 01 March 2023

 An example of Statistical information would be data from an organisation’s marketing department, where tracking of demographics or engagement on social media takes place.
 Statistical data can be defined as information that can be collected, organised, and analysed.
-Content from georgiagoddard on wordpress

 Policies refer to guidelines, set either by the government or by the organisation, which act as aids in decision-making and procedures.
 These can be, for example, health and safety policies, or dress code policies.
-Procedures are in a similar vein, but can be considered as instructions for how to handle certain situations, in case a policy has been violated.
+Procedures are in a similar vein but can be considered as instructions for how to handle certain situations, in case a policy has been violated.
 For example, many organisations will have disciplinary procedures that all members of staff are made aware of, in case of a policy or protocol violation.

 Additionally, processes that ensure the efficient retrieval of information are further key steps that can be taken concerning Data Protection.
-The current GDPR dictate that data can only be stored for the duration agreed by the data owner, and this data owner can request the retrieval or deletion of said data at any time, and the organisation must comply with immediate effect.
-If information is easy to locate and retrieve, it is far easier to adhere to these regulations, and continue to avoid monetary reparation.
+The current GDPR dictates that data can only be stored for the duration agreed by the data owner, and this data owner can request the retrieval or deletion of said data at any time, and the organisation must comply with immediate effect.
+If information is easy to locate and retrieve, it is far easier to adhere to these regulations and continue to avoid monetary reparation.

 Processes that ensure the efficient retrieval of information also save time and effort for any authorised employee that requires said data.
 If information is easy to obtain, the task(s) that require said information can be completed faster, allowing for better productivity.

 What are the features of different types of information storage and retrieval systems?

 When it comes to storing and retrieving data, there is a range of systems an organisation can use.
 In both cases, these can be categorised under electronic and hard-copy systems.